oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 Further, given that keys in a key-value store are unique (i.e., there cannot be duplicate keys in the same hash table), it will also be important to check if the given key is already a part of the hash table.
 If yes, an appropriate error should be thrown.

 Finally, the corresponding value of the given key should be inserted at the index that is computed from the hash function.
-(Note that, this is a simple implementation that does not envisage collissions— handling of collisions are discussed later in this post).
+(Note that, this is a simple implementation that does not envisage collisions— handling of collisions are discussed later in this post).

 ```js
 insert(key, value) {